religiosa1/tgnotifier/README.md

 Please, check the [config file](./config.yml) included in this repo, to see the available configuration values.

-Supported enviromental variables are:
+Supported environmental variables are:

 - BOT_TOKEN bot token as provided by BotFather
 - BOT_RECIPIENTS list of recipients' telegram Ids, separated by comma
 - BOT_API_KEY your API Key (see bellow)
 - BOT_LOG_LEVEL verbosity level of logs, possible values are 'debug', 'info', 'warn', and 'error'
-- BOT_LOG_TYPE controls the loggger output, possible values are "text" and "json"
+- BOT_LOG_TYPE controls the logger output, possible values are "text" and "json"
 - BOT_ADDR address on which we're launching the http server, defaults to "localhost:6000"`
 - BOT_CONFIG_PATH path to configuration file

 Upon launch, service tries to load the configuration file specified in the `BOT_CONFIG_PATH` environment variable, or `./config.yml` if it's empty.
 You can override which file to load calling it with the flag:

 ```sh